pmourtas/skills-communicate-using-markdown/index.md

-Writing a Hi as a Header.
+I write a Hi as a Header.
+I add a picture.